yardasol/2025-yardas-transport-independent-depletion/pres/speaker_notes.md

 - Mention we want to motivate this work and give some background on the physics

 # Slide 3
+- New reactors need to be simulated before we can build them
 - 7D NTE (ADD BONUS SLIDE FOR THIS)
 - Two categories of methods used to solve NTE:
     1. Deterministic methods (FE, FD, Nodal, etc)